ASLEI: Frequently Asked Questions

 The Demonstration of Competencies is one of the steps in applying for the ASLEI program.
 Learn More about the application process.

 The Demonstration of Competencies is a screening determining your placement within the ASLEI program.
 The ASLEI curriculum begins at ASL V which requires you to be conversational in ASL (equivalent to four semesters of instruction in ASL).

 The cost of the screening is $175 and is offered a limited number of times a year.

 The Demonstration of Competencies in an online assessment determining your:

 - knowledge of ASL linguistics and culture,

-- ASL expression, and
+- ASL expression,

-- ASL comprehension.
+- ASL comprehension,

-The screening is an assessment of your American Sign Language skills; not other forms of signed communication like Signing Exact English (SEE), Pidgin Signed English (PSE), or other contract varieties.
+The screening is an assessment of your American Sign Language skills; not other forms of signed communication like Signing Exact English (SEE), Pidgin Signed English (PSE), or other contact varieties.
 Grade success in ASL I-IV courses does not ensure readiness for ASLEI-BA program entry.

 After submitting the ASLEI application, you will be notified when you are scheduled to take the Demonstration of Competencies and how to register.

 - I am a current online ASLEI student, how do I access the Extended Campus webpage?

 Current ASLEI students who are enrolled in the program online can access UNC's ASLEI Extended Campus webpage for CRN numbers and additional program related information.
 You can also learn more about being an online student and how to set up your Ursa account in the Student Guide.
 Great information is also located on the Student Guide & How to... web page at Extended Campus.